FEIF Virtual Ride: To Fákur and Fast

 The idea is simple:

-- Register for the ride – riders can join at any time over the year.
+1. Register for the ride – riders can join at any time over the year.
 You may choose a nickname for yourself.
 This is how you will be listed.
 Otherwise, we will publish your first name on the monthly score board.

-- Calculate the distance from your home to Iceland.
+2. Calculate the distance from your home to Switzerland.
 You may choose the direct distance – as the crow flies – or a land-based route using real roads leading to real harbours.
 This depends on the distance from your home to the destination, your likely progress, and the target that you want to set for yourself, or your team.
 Members of any one team should use the same principle for calculating the average distance for all team members.

-- Starting on Monday, 14th August 2023, record every km(!) that you ride out on an Icelandic horse.
+3. Starting on Friday, 12th July 2024, record every km(!) that you ride out on an Icelandic horse.

-- Keep a record of all your rides out into the countryside and submit these regularly here.
+4. Keep a record of all your rides out into the countryside and submit these regularly here.

 BONUS: On our closed Facebook group, you will meet an inclusive and welcoming group of Icelandic horse riders from all over the world.
 Over the years, ‘the virtual ride’ has grown into a strong network of real people and their horses, resulting in real encounters, and real friendship.